SimonJackson24/AMSLPR/docs/testing_framework.md

 ## Production Tests

-The AMSLPR system includes a comprehensive suite of tests specifically designed to verify production-ready features.
+The VisiGate system includes a comprehensive suite of tests specifically designed to verify production-ready features.
 These tests cover:

 1. **Security**:
    - SSL/TLS configuration